-This is a passive, pure equity fund which tracks the performance of the FTSE/JSE Capped Shareholder Weighted All Share Index.
-The fund is rebalanced quarterly and the fund therefore incurs minimal trading fees.
-We believe that the benchmark choice and resulting returns forms the most important elements of an equity strategy - by investing in a passive vehicle the returns to investment strategies are known.
+This is a pure equity fund that aims to replicate the FTSE/JSE Dividend Plus Index The appeal for an investor is the alternate weighting methodology (discussed below) to the traditional FTSE/JSE Top 40, which is a market cap weighted index.
+We believe that the benchmark choice and resulting returns form the most important elements of an equity strategy - by investing in a passive vehicle the returns to investment strategies are known.
+By applying a full replication strategy, the fund will mirror the composition of the chosen benchmark.
+The fund is rebalanced biannually in March and September.